 Charles, Elsie’s husband, worked as a commercial artist, at the time producing drawings for advertisements of merchandise sold by Melbourne’s major department stores.
 In his leisure time, he liked to paint, especially in oils.
 One painting Charles produced during that period depicts Elsie with one of her sons in army uniform outside a tent pitched in the countryside.
 Obviously, the family tried to spend quality time together when the “boys” were on leave.

 In her diary Elsie recorded the dates of all letters and parcels she and Charles sent their two sons during their army service, from late 1941 to the end of 1944.
 She also recorded the dates of all letters and telegrams they received from their sons, and details of official telegrams they received from the army during this time.
 It is a comprehensive and awe-inspiring record of a mother’s love.

 Bill served a total of 1968 days (nearly 5½ years) in the 2nd AIF.
 He spent 689 days (nearly 2 years) in active service in Australia (Darwin) and overseas.
 His three overseas postings were:

-Like all mothers, she was proud of her sons’ achievements.
-On 26 January 1943 Bill wrote to his parents to report that he had received his commission a couple of weeks earlier, on 9 January.
+Like all mothers, Elsie was proud of her sons’ achievements.
+On 26 January 1943 Bill wrote to his parents to report he had received his commission a couple of weeks earlier, on 9 January.
 Elsie recorded this in her diary.
 At the same time, while based at Wau (New Guinea) Bill was appointed to the role of Education Officer, and seconded to Headquarter (HQ) 17th Brigade.
 This is the role he fulfilled for the remainder of this first deployment to New Guinea.

-What Elsie’s “little black diary” does not reveal is the heartache or yearning I’m sure she would have felt every time she wrote to her sons, or received a letter or telegram from them.
+What Elsie’s “little black diary” does not reveal is the heartache or yearning she must have felt every time she wrote to her sons or received a letter or telegram from them.
 The record is almost exclusively a list of numbered items and dates.
-However, I believe that the act of keeping of this record itself reveals the extent of Elsie’s dedication and love for her sons.
+However, I believe that the act of keeping this record reveals the extent of Elsie’s love for her sons.

 On one occasion when on leave in Brisbane, Bill met Evelyn.
 They met at a dance in the Brisbane City Hall.
 Evelyn was serving with the WAAAF (Women’s Auxiliary Australian Air Force) and was based in Brisbane at the time.
 She was a “country girl” from Queensland, with a farming background, in contrast to Bill, whose experience was of urban city life, accountancy, books and study.
 How different is that!
 Nevertheless, the attraction was immediate and mutual.

-Bill and Evelyn were married at St Paul’s Cathedral, Rockhampton, on 26 March 1945.
+Bill married Evelyn at St Paul’s Anglican Cathedral, Rockhampton, on 26 March 1945.
 Sadly, none of Bill’s family, including Elsie and Charles, were able to attend.
 How this must have grieved Elsie.
 Bill was the first of her three sons to wed.
-It was still wartime, and Bill married in his Army dress uniform.
+It was still wartime and Bill married in his Army dress uniform.

 Charles had faithfully reproduced their portrait from the 6” x 4” black-and-white photograph the couple sent Elsie and Charles following their engagement.
-Charles’ painting, oil on canvas, is one I have known all my life, and it is a striking likeness of my father and mother.
+Charles’ painting, oil on canvas, is one I have known all my life.
+It’s a striking likeness of my father and mother.
 But there is one significant difference.

-My father knew about his mother’s wartime diary and, following Elsie’s death in 1963, asked his father if he could have it.
+My father knew about his mother’s wartime diary and, following Elsie’s death, asked his father if he could have it.
 Charles obliged.